FAForever/wiki-pages/Development/Mapping/GPG-Map-Editor.md

 1. Place resources on one half of the map
 2. Place some props on same position (rocks for example)
-3. Select them all, either click and drag, or click on them all while having pressed SHIFT
+3. Select them all, either click and drag, or click on them all while having pressed <kbd>SHIFT</kbd>
 4. Go to **Prop Edit** window (picture below)
 5. Check **Rotare about map center** box, set 180 Yaw and click on **Set** button
 6. Place resource markers on the other side of map and then don'd forget to delete props under them!